Writing Assembler for Sega Genesis #5

-In this post I will describe the process of reading the joystick, changing the position of the sprite, horizontal flip, the Sega Genesis emulator and potentially the console itself.
+In this post I will describe the process of reading the joystick, changing the sprite position, horizontal flip, Sega Genesis emulator and potentially the console itself.

-Reading of clicks, processing of “events” of the shogi joystick is carried out according to the following scheme:
+Reading of presses, processing of “events” of the Sega joystick occurs according to the following scheme:

-1. Request a combination of bits of pressed buttons
+1. Request for combination of bits of pressed buttons

-To move the skeleton sprite, we need to store the variables of the current position.
+To move the skeleton sprite we need to store the current position variables.

 RAM

-The variables of the game logic are stored in RAM, so far people have not come up with anything better.
-Let’s declare the addresses of the variables, change the rendering code:
+Game logic variables are stored in RAM, people haven’t come up with anything better yet.
+Let’s declare variable addresses, change the rendering code:

 skeletonYpos = $FF0002